jenkins-infra/repository-permissions-updater/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] [All newly added users have logged in to Artifactory at least once](https://github.com/jenkins-infra/repository-permissions-updater/#requesting-permissions)

 #### Merge permission to GitHub repository
 - [ ] Check this if newly added person also needs to be given merge permission to the GitHub repo.
+If needed, it can be done using an [IRC bot command](https://jenkins.io/projects/infrastructure/ircbot/#github-repo-management).
+Make sure to check that the `$pluginId Developers` team has `Write` permissions or above while granting the access.